 If there are indications that the impairment losses recognized in past fiscal years have clearly decreased or may not exist, when the estimated recoverable amount of the assets surpasses the carrying amount, impairment losses are reversed.
 An upper limit for reversals of impairment losses is set as the carrying amount less amortization or depreciation if impairment losses had not been recognized.
 However, impairment losses on goodwill are not reversed.
 Goodwill relating to the acquisition of associates is not classified separately, but included as part of the carrying amount of the investments.
-Investments in associates are recognized as undistinguishable assets that are subject to impairment.
+Investments accounted for using the equity method are recognized as undistinguishable assets that are subject to impairment.